liam-wiltshire/talks/hackthesystem/content.md

 ???

-- Let's be honest - when you came to this talk you probably wanted to see some attacks in action right
+- When you came to this talk you probably wanted to see some attacks in action right
 - So let's get on with it!
 - We're going to look at 3 'levels'
      - Level 1: some really simple potential vulnerabilities - small in scope but very easy